Afrocybersamurai/SOC-Logging-and-Monitoring/README.md

 - VM Windows 10 PRO (21H2)
 - VM Linux Ubuntu 20.12

-Click for previous Part:[CloudSoc prereqs](https://github.com/Afrocybersamurai/CloudSoC-prereqs)
+Click for previous Part: [CloudSoc prereqs](https://github.com/Afrocybersamurai/CloudSoC-prereqs)

 #### In this lab, we will use 2 GeoIP files which will help us correlate IP addresses to figure out where the attacks originated from. <b>